getoutreach/devbase/rfcs/328-declarative-configuration.md

  - `e2e`
  - `docker` (includes: `build`, `publish`)

-The rest will still be available for compatibility, but unconfigurable, e.g. `gobuild` will still build go but will not work for non-go repos.
+The other existing targets will still be available for compatibility, but will not be configurable, e.g. `gobuild` will still build go but will not work for non-go repos.

 See [Configuration Examples](#configuration-examples) for an idea of what options will be available/an idea of some of the steps.

 ### Testing Framework

 Testing would be done via Go Testing, enabling us to easily write unit tests.
-Integration tests would, unforuantely, still need to be figured out as they rely on being ran in macOS/Linux in a predictable fashion
+Integration tests would, unfortunately, still need to be figured out as they rely on being run in macOS/Linux in a predictable fashion

 ### Configuration Examples

-Below are example configuration objects that would be exposed, note this is not all-inclusive and is purposefully not fully spec'd out to allow for changes during implementation.
+Below are example configuration objects that would be exposed.
+Note this is not all-inclusive and is purposefully not fully spec'd out to allow for changes during implementation.

 An example configuration might look like so, for `build`: